Certain Summer Fruits Can Lower Your Heart Attack Risk

 Anthocyanins from Eating Berries Dramatically Reduces Heart Attack Risk in Women

 Researchers from the Harvard School of Public Health developed a study to analyze a specific sub-class of flavonoids, called anthocyanins, that has been shown to help dilate arteries, counter the buildup of plaque and provide other cardiovascular benefits.
-Publishing in the journal Circulation, the scientists found that women who ate at least three servings of and per week had significantly fewer heart attacks.
+Publishing in the journal Circulation, the scientists found that women who ate at least three servings of blueberries and strawberries per week had significantly fewer heart attacks.
 Blueberries and strawberries contain high levels of anthocyanins that have shown cardiovascular benefits in past research studies.

 Lead study author, Dr. Eric Rimm noted “Blueberries and strawberries can easily be incorporated into what women eat every week… this simple dietary change could have a significant impact on prevention efforts.”
 The researchers developed a cohort of 93,600 women nurses, aged between 25 and 42 who completed dietary questionnaires every four years for a period of 18 years.